AJ000-sys/csc340-group-4/Music Subscription Service SRS.md

 Specify the requirements derived from existing standards or regulations

 #### 3.2.6 Cost
-There is no monetary cost for the software product.
+There will be no monetary cost for the software product.

 #### 3.2.7 Deadline
 June 18, 2025